-- 18.7 Requests for scoring reviews for possible scoring errors are considered requests for redress per RRS 62.1.
-They shall be filed with the protest committee, on forms provided, within the time limit and will initially be reviewed by the race committee.
+- 18.6 Requests for scoring reviews for possible scoring errors are considered requests for redress per RRS 62.1.
+They shall be filed with the protest committee on forms provided within the time limit and will initially be reviewed by the race committee.
 If resolved by the race committee, no hearing will be scheduled.
-If not resolved by the race committee, the race committee will request a hearing and the protest committee will proceed under RRS 63.1. - 18.8 If the race committee posts a list of boats scored OCS, NSC, UFD, or BFD on the official notice board before the time limit in SI 18.1 a request for redress based on such a posted score shall be made no later than 30 minutes after the protest time limit.
-This change is added to RRS 62.2. - 18.9 Requests for redress relating to an OCS or starting penalty shall state the procedural error the competitor believes the race committee may have made.
+If not resolved by the race committee, the race committee will request a hearing and the protest committee will proceed under RRS 63.1. - 18.7 If the race committee posts a list of boats scored OCS, NSC, UFD, or BFD on the official notice board before the time limit in SI 18.1 a request for redress based on such a posted score shall be made no later than 30 minutes after the protest time limit.
+This change is added to RRS 62.2. - 18.8 Requests for redress relating to an OCS or starting penalty shall state the procedural error the competitor believes the race committee may have made.
 Further, the competitor will be expected to establish that he or she started properly.
 This change is added to RRS 62.2.

-19 SCORING
+19. SCORING

-- 19.1 The Low Point Scoring System of RRS Appendix A will apply as revised below. - 19.2 The number of boats entered in the series will be defined as the number of registered boats which subsequently completed competitor Registration at the regatta venue.
-This changes RRS 44.3(c), A2 and A5.2, and applies to fleet divisions. - 19.3 In the Qualifying Round, only complete "Sets" of races will be scored.
-For the Final Round, a "Set" is considered to be either the Gold division or Silver-A, Silver-B and Silver-C divisions.
-A boat's scores from races in incomplete "Sets" of races will not be counted.
-This changes RRS A2 and 90.3(a). - 19.4 One (1) completed "Set" of races will constitute the Qualifying Round and the National Championship Series.
-One (1) completed race for the Gold division will constitute the Final Round for the Gold Fleet.
-One (1) completed "Set" of races for the Silver divisions will constitute the Final Round for the Silver Fleet. - 19.5 Qualifying Round Scores: - 19.5.1 When fewer than five (5) "Sets" of races have been completed, a boat's final Qualifying Round score will be the total of all of her race scores. - 19.5.2 When five (5) or more "Sets" of races have been completed, a boat's final Qualifying Round score will be the total of her race scores excluding her worst score.
+- 19.1 The Low Point Scoring System of RRS Appendix A will apply as revised below. - 19.2 The number of boats entered in the event will be defined as the number of registered boats which subsequently completed competitor Registration at the regatta venue.
+This changes RRS 44.3(c), A2 and A5.2, and applies to fleet divisions. - 19.3 One (1) completed "Set" of races will constitute the 2021 Optimist New England Championship. - 19.4 When five (5) or more "Sets" of races have been completed, a boat's final score will be the total of her race scores excluding her worst score. - 19.5 Race scores are based on the number of registered boats in the largest division (see SI 19.2).
+This changes A2 and A4.2. - 19.6 After application of any standard penalties [SP] or discretionary penalties [DP], a boat's score shall not be made worse than the score for "DSQ".